 Cloud solutions can also be used in other areas that support, automate and evaluate communication with the supplier beyond order processes, for example within the context of complaint handling, annual price negotiations, information on current product specifications or the further development of products.
 Cloud solutions such as the Fabasoft Cloud support the purchasing department in adhering to deadlines through workflows that can be defined to start at a specific time for processes such as annual price negotiations.

 Suppliers hence become a part of your extended digital organisation.
 The Cloud can be used to send information on product updates and updated data sheets to all suppliers, and automated workflows can be set up in a way to require confirmation that they have read the product update.
-Data and documents are therefore managed across the boundaries of organisations on the basis of a Cloud solution that stores all communication in a revision-safe and fully traceable manner.
+Data and documents are therefore managed across the boundaries of organisations on the basis of a Cloud solution that stores all communication in a tamper-proof and fully traceable manner.

 Establishing successful development partnerships in the Cloud